wildapt01/coffee-machine-js/README.md

 - [x] Click on the On/Off button
 - [ ] On/Off button text color switches to green from red
-- [ ] Other buttons background switches to blue from dark gray
+- [ ] Coffee selection buttons get an outline when selected
 - [x] The inventory is created in session storage with preset values for ingredients and 0 for the till
 - [x] The inventory is displayed in right side inventory window
-- [ ] All display operations have a 0.25 delay

 Process to make a coffee

-- [ ] Select the coffee type by clicking on the relevant button
+- [x] Select the coffee type by clicking on the relevant button
 - [ ] The coffee price is added to the till
 - [ ] The inventory is checked for missing ingredients
 - [ ] The left display window shows how many coffees can be brewed